Spring Feasts Fulfilled in AD33 2nd Edition

 Hebrews 1: 3 who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high,

-52 They claim that because Jesus purged “our” sins that the Holy Convocation Day of Atonement was being fulfilled at the Cross along with all of the other Feasts and Holy Convocations and laws of the Old Covenant.
+52 They claim that because Jesus purged “our” sins, that the Day of Atonement was being fulfilled at the Cross along with all of the other Feasts and Holy Convocations and laws of the Old Covenant.
 53 They claim as well that Jesus entered into the Most Holy Place while on the Cross like the High Priest did once a year on the Day of Atonement.

 Hebrews 9: 8 the Holy Spirit indicating this, that the way into the Holiest of All was not yet made manifest while the first tabernacle was still standing.
 9 It was symbolic for the present time

-66 Here is what Jesus said would happen at His coming in glory in AD70 that their redemption draws near, not at the Cross.
+72 Here is what Jesus said would happen at His coming in glory in AD70 that their redemption draws near, not at the Cross.

 The Coming of the Son of Man